My digital journey

 And the clients are nicer to us than they were to the IT support company.
 The clients tend to be more senior than people I’ve dealt with before.
 Consequently they show more respect: we are treated like trusted advisors, not like servants.

 We in turn are more honest with clients.
-Before I was told what to say to clients, to bullshit them, but people can see through that.
+Before I was told what to say to clients, but people can see through that.